pvcraven/web-development-class/source/assignments/wordpress_site/wordpress_site.rst

       can also click a "text" tab and edit the HTML directly.
 * Create at least two posts
     * Create at least two posts and have them as part of a news feed.
+* Turn in:
+    * URL/link to your website
+    * Detail what you did with selecting a theme
+    * Summarize theme customization you did.
+    * Briefly summarize the pages that you created.
+    * Briefly point out the posts that you created.
+    * Tell me where you uploaded at least one image to a post or page

-If you have time, play around with WordPress and figure out what you can do.
+If you have time, play around with WordPress and figure out more about what you can do.
+Working with a CMS is a very useful skill.

 .. image:: rubric.png
     :width: 550px